Physium/wjloh/_posts/2018-11-11-Terraform-vSphere-IaC.md

 * Resources
 * Variables

 I've decided to start off with their example configuration template that was provided **[here](https://www.terraform.io/docs/providers/vsphere/index.html#argument-reference)**.
 This template pretty much covers the basic usage of spinning up a VM in vSphere with Terraform.
-But there seems to be some missing components that prevents the code from succesfully executing.
+But there seems to be some missing components that prevents the code from successfully executing.
 I will be addressing that along the way.

 What I'll do next is that I will breakdown the example into different components and explain what is needed to be done in each configuration block.

 ### Setting up the Provider

 First lets start of with the **Provider**.
 The provider component acts as the first step in terms of initializing the entire Terraform setup.
-Given that Terraform works with a large variety of infrastructure providers be it your public cloud or on-prem offerings, this is where we tell Terraform what provider(s) we are working with for this particular setup.
+Given that Terraform works with a large variety of infrastructure providers be it your public cloud or on-premise offerings, this is where we tell Terraform what [provider(s)](https://www.terraform.io/docs/providers/index.html) we are working with for this particular setup.
 Essentially, the provider is responsible for the understanding API interactions and exposes resources for us.

+In this example, we will be using vSphere as the provider.
 What you need to do here is input your vCenter login credentials and the hostname of the vCenter server.
-The example showcases the usage of variables but lets skip that for now.
+The example also showcases the usage of variables but lets skip that for now.

 ```ruby
 provider "vsphere" {